CivicTechTO/polis/README.md

 # Polis

+> :warning: We are migrating to [New Implementation](https://github.com/MaanasArora/convergent/) and archiving this repo!

 Polis is an AI-powered sentiment gathering platform.
 More organic than surveys and less effort than focus groups.

 <!-- Changes to badge text in URLs below, require changes to "name" value in .github/workflows/*.yml -->